Ecstasy and Doom

-Big Blood are Colleen Kinsella and Caleb Mulkerin, a married couple in Portland, Maine, who have averaged more than two home-recorded albums a year since 2007.
-Their music sounds so much better to me than to anyone I know that I sometimes doubt my sanity, and I've become cautious about sharing it outside of this page.
-It seems like the better a song is, the more its beauty is encrypted in sonic textures so alien that most people just hear weird noise.
+Big Blood are Colleen Kinsella and Caleb Mulkerin, a married couple in Portland, Maine, and now their daughter Quinnisa.
+They've averaged more than two home-recorded albums a year since 2007, and some of their music sounds so much better to me than to the general public, that I'm cautious about sharing it outside this page.

 The other heart of their sound is Caleb's style and sound engineering.
 In this podcast interview Colleen reveals that Caleb sees colors in sounds, and he does the recording and mixing like he's painting.
-His dense layers of raw strokes of intense colors might have been too much for me, if my personal taste hadn't already been tuned to Big Blood's piercing vocals, drone rhythms, fuzz-folk instrumentation, and spacy background aura.
+You can see every brush stroke, and it would have been too intense for me if my ears hadn't already been tuned to Big Blood's piercing vocals, one-beat rhythms, fuzz-folk instrumentation, and spacy background aura.

-Most of their music is available on this Free Music Archive page, but some of their best stuff is not, and they have a few good songs on side projects under other names.
+Most of Big Blood's music is available on their Free Music Archive page, but some of their best stuff is not, and they have a few good songs on side projects under other names.
 Here's their discography on Discogs, their last.fm page, their record company blog, their bandcamp page, and a Facebook fan page.
 Scroll down if you want to listen to my playlists, and here it is album by album:

 Asian Mae - Collsing (1999 - 2004)